-A. One 1000-level introductory course in Philosophy: PHI 1110 Introduction to Philosophy: A Search for Meaning B. One course in logic or critical thinking from the following: PHI 2550 Philosophy of Science and Logic WRI 2320 Argumentation Please note: Declared Philosophy majors need to complete I) A and B as soon as possible.
-These two courses should be completed before taking any upper division courses in Philosophy.
+PHI 1110 Introduction to Philosophy: A Search for Meaning

+WRI 2320 Argumentation

+Please note: Declared Philosophy majors need to complete these courses as soon as possible.
+These courses should be completed before taking any upper division courses in Philosophy.
 All 3000 level courses have the following prerequisites: Two previous courses in philosophy and sophomore standing.

-C. One course in ethics from the following:
+One course in ethics from the following: PHI 2520 Environmental Ethics PHI 2570 Ethical Theory and Practical Issues